thingsboard/thingsboard.github.io/docs/paas/user-guide/ui/widget-actions.md

         image: /images/user-guide/ui/widgets/actions/guide/sources/on-cell-click-5-pe.png
         title: 'Select the "On cell click" as the action source.
 From the "Column index" drop-down menu, select the "humidity" column to which this action will be applied;'
     2:
-        image: /images/user-guide/ui/widgets/actions/guide/sources/on-cell-click-6-pe.png
+        image: /images/user-guide/ui/widgets/actions/guide/sources/on-cell-click-6-1-pe.png
         title: 'Enter a name for the action, and optionally, choose an icon.
 For the action type, select "Navigate to new dashboard state" from the drop-down menu.
-Specify the "Target dashboard state" which will display detailed humidity data for the selected device.
-Click "Add";'
+Specify the "Target dashboard state" which will display detailed humidity data for the selected device;'
     3:
+        image: /images/user-guide/ui/widgets/actions/guide/sources/on-cell-click-6-2-pe.png
+        title: 'Select the "Open in popover" option in the "Dashboard state display options" field, and specify the placement of the popover.
+Optionally, specify the width and height of the popover.
+Click "Add" to add the action;'
+    4:
         image: /images/user-guide/ui/widgets/actions/guide/sources/on-cell-click-7-pe.png
         title: 'After configuring the actions, click "Save";'
-    4:
+    5:
         image: /images/user-guide/ui/widgets/actions/guide/sources/on-cell-click-8-pe.png
         title: 'Click "Apply" to save the widget settings;'
-    5:
+    6:
         image: /images/user-guide/ui/widgets/actions/guide/sources/on-cell-click-9-pe.png
         title: 'Save your entire dashboard configuration by clicking "Save" located in the upper right corner of the dashboard page.'